“Trust, But Verify: Incentivizing Compliance” 2021 Space Traffic Management Conference

 For video and audio of last year’s conference, please visit here.

 Abstracts of up to 250 words are invited to apply and must include the precise title of the paper, the topic area of interest, the author’s full name and affiliation, and complete contact information including an email address.
 The language of the conference is English.
 Technical paper abstracts in the areas described above or related to Space Traffic Management will be accepted electronically through the conference email firstname.lastname@example.org beginning November 2nd, 2020.
 Please be sure to designate the topic area your paper addresses (see topics listed below).
-The deadline for receipt of abstracts is December 15, 2020.
+The deadline for receipt of abstracts has been extended to January 8, 2021.

 The abstract template is available here.